 When I read the ingredients on my now empty tube of deodorant, I realized there was nothing complicated about their recipe.
 AND, even better, I had everything I needed on hand already, so I didn’t have to spend any money!
 Cha-ching!
 After some trial and error with proportions, I finally got the recipe just right and have been happily using my knock off deodorant ever since!

 The bentonite clay helps with moisture and odor control, as does the baking soda.
 If you are sensitive to baking soda, I believe arrowroot or corn starch would work just fine, though I have not tried that.

 I personally love the lemongrass and rosemary combination, but if you’re not a fan of those scents, you can substitute your favorite essential oils.
 Eucalyptus and tea tree are great for deodorants, as is lavender.
 But, really, you can use whatever you’d like.
-I purchase my essential oils from Vitacost.com, because I have found that their prices are typically $2.00+ cheaper than locally.
+I purchase my essential oils from my affiliate partner, Vitacost.com, because I have found that their prices are typically $2.00+ cheaper than locally.
 Plus, I usually have a big enough order to get free shipping, so I save even more.
 If you are interested, you can sign up through this link to get a $10 off coupon to use on your next Vitacost purchase (I get one too, so thanks!).

 This makes enough to fill one stick perfectly — if you need more the recipe is easily doubled, tripled, quadrupled, or more!